SiyiP/med-linked-blog-starter-md/10B Above the neck/HRR Somatosensory Dorsal Column-Lemniscal (Mechanosensory)_Boger.md

 	- the external cuneate nucleus would **relay mechanosensory info from cervical region of SC to cerebellum**
 - ascending into the cerebellum for it to correct any movemnt infrmtion, it will send information to the motor cortex.

-consvcious proprioception = voluntary movement due to stimulus, cerebrum. - **dorsal column medial lemniscus pathway** unconscious proprioception - activate muscle invol to a stimulous - cerebellum, **dorsal spinocerebellar tract + ventral spinocerebellar tract**
+conscious proprioception = voluntary movement due to stimulus, cerebrum. - **dorsal column medial lemniscus pathway** unconscious proprioception - activate muscle invol to a stimulous - cerebellum, **dorsal spinocerebellar tract + ventral spinocerebellar tract**

 dorsal intermediate sulcus - ending at T2, this whole thing exists in the dorsal column to separate gracile from cuneat fasciculi